-Hybrid vigor, or heterosis, is the tendency for a crossbred individual to exhibit qualities superior to those of either parent.
+Have you ever considered a mixed-breed cat?
+The Maine Coon Sphynx mix, perhaps?
 When you adopt a kitten that is a blend of two breeds, you’ll likely have a healthier individual than a purebred cat with a fixed gene pool for some time.
-Some newer breeds have been derived from older breeds, so in that case, a cross may not eliminate a genetic issue but instead concentrate it.
-Knowing about the two parent breeds will help you understand what personality traits your kitten may have and what health issues you’ll need to monitor.
-If a Maine Coon and a Sphinx produce a kitten, we can tell that there are two very different outward appearances at play, so we need to explore temperament and health.
+Some newer breeds have been derived from older breeds, so in that case, a cross may not eliminate a genetic issue but instead, concentrate it.
+Knowing about the two parent breeds will help you understand your kitten’s personality traits and the health issues you’ll need to monitor.
+Let’s take a closer look at the Maine Coon Sphynx mix.
+If these two elegant breeds produce a kitten, we can expect a cat with an unpredictable blend of the two, both physically and behaviorally.

 History Of The Maine Coon

-Several farfetched theories abound about the history of the Maine Coone, but there are a few we can put to rest.
-One legend suggests the Maine Coon sprang from a cross of the domestic cat with wild raccoons in the area.
-While Maine Coons may have resembled actual raccoons with their imposing body and ample tail, this cross is impossible.
-Cats and raccoons aren’t even in the same family.
-The Maine Coon’s size, tufted ears, and snowshoe paws encouraged the notion that the cats first brought to the New World by early settlers interbred with wild Bobcats to create the Maine Coon.
-Modern science shows us that this isn’t genetically possible, either.
+Several farfetched theories abound about the history of the Maine Coone, but there is no truth to most of them.
+One popular legend suggests the Maine Coon resulted from a natural cross of the domestic cat with wild raccoons in the area.
+While Maine Coons may have resembled raccoons with their hefty frame and bushy, ringed tail, this cross is simply impossible.
+Cats and raccoons are not closely related enough to produce a hybrid.

 Although her name would suggest an ancient origin, the Sphynx is named for her looks, not her heritage.
 More cheerful than her serious, wrinkled face would suggest, the Sphynx is an indoor cat.
 She has little in the way of protection from the elements.
 Although she has little hair, her healthy skin still secretes the same oils that keep a coat healthy, so be sure to keep her bedding laundered.